MicrosoftDocs/xamarin-docs/contributing-guidelines/template.md

 - [Windows](../docs/core/tutorials/using-on-windows.md)
 ```

-You can see an example of selectors in action at the [Intune docs](/intune/deploy-use/what-to-tell-your-end-users-about-using-microsoft-intune#how-your-end-users-get-their-apps).
+You can see an example of selectors in action in the [Intune documentation](/intune/deploy-use/what-to-tell-your-end-users-about-using-microsoft-intune#how-your-end-users-get-their-apps).

 ### Step-By-Steps